lily-mosquitoes/key_database_manager/readme.md

 The applications were changed to set up the `.config` file at runtime, you may change the configurations from within the applications at any time; if you must completely reset configurations simply delete the file; do not manually change it.

-The key bindings stored in the `.config` file for the TA were changed to non-human readable format (key codes from the python `ord()` function).
+The key bindings stored in the `.config` file for the TA were changed to non-human-readable format (key codes from the python `ord()` function).
 This was done to simplify coding, since the file isn't supposed to be manually edited anymore.

 ## Running it: